vmware/photon/docs/rocket.md

 Added key for prefix "coreos.com/etcd" at "/etc/rkt/trustedkeys/prefix.d/coreos.com/etcd/8b86de38890ddb7291867b025210bd8888182190"
 ```

-Now that we've trusted the CoreOS public key, we can bring up a simple etcd instance using the ACI format:
+Now that you have trusted the CoreOS public key, you can bring up a simple etcd instance using the ACI format:

 ```
 $ privateIp=$(ip -4 -o addr show eth0 | cut -d' ' -f7 | cut -d'/' -f1)